kazamayumi/learngit/readme.txt

-this is my first git
-git is free sorfware
+this is give it to me my first git git is free sorfware